Charles II of Naples: Regency

 The heavy taxation, forced loans and purveyance were among the reasons that had caused much discontent within the Italian subjects of Charles I, especially in Sicily, and that precipitated out of a seemingly insignificant cause the eruption of a civic unrest of magnitude that led to a generalised anti-French riot, known today in modern historiography as the Sicilian Vespers, in Palermo on 30 March 1282.
 The revolt having spread quickly put an end to the Angevin rule on the island, but since they needed a royal overlord they turned to Peter III of Aragon and Constance.
 Peter arrived in Sicily with a large fleet in late August and was declared king on the 4th of September 1282.

 Peter III's army arriving on Sicily meant going in war with Angevin and presumably his unbeknown arrival compelled the partial withdrawal of Charles I's troops from the island.
 Peter's advance allowed him to send forces to Calabria to attempt ousting the Angevin from the mainland too.
 However, the duke of Salerno headed a military reinforcement and met his father Charles I at Reggio Calabria.
-More troops arrived by his two nephew, Robert II, Count of Artois and Peter I of Alençon and checked the Aragonese advance.
+More troops arrived by his two nephews, Robert II, Count of Artois and Peter I of Alençon and checked the Aragonese advance.
 In late December 1282 Charles I challenged Peter III to a judicial duel to end their conflict on Sicily and it was agreed to take place in six months at Bordeaux.
 Before leaving in January 1283 Charles I appointed his son Charles, the duke of Salerno as regent of the kingdom.
 The inexperience of the duke led him to a chain of wrong decisions that by the time Charles I returned to Naples the kingdom was on the brink of collapsing.
 The news of the duke's capture lit a flame of riot in Naples, but the papal legate Gerard of Parma crushed it at its beginning.
 Charles I tried to undo the situation and marched with his troops to Calabria and even besieged the town but on the Aragonese relief forces arrival he withdrew to San Martino di Taurianova.